 Main Purpose of Job

-This position assists the Director and Deputy Director of Operations and Fiscal Services in performing accounting work in conformity with Generally Accepted Accounting Principles.
-R*Stars/ADPICS procedures, and compliance with applicable regulations by examining, analyzing and interpreting accounting systems, and records.
+This position assists the Director and Deputy Director of Operations and Fiscal Services in performing accounting work in conformity with Generally Accepted Accounting Principles, R*Stars/ADPIC procedures, and compliance with applicable regulations by examining, analyzing and interpreting accounting systems, records and reports.

-The position is responsible for certain aspects of general accounting; payroll, petty cash and working fund, credit cards, accounts payable, accounts receivable, financial data projections and analysis, developing ongoing financial data for the preparation of the department’s annual budget.
+This position is responsible for advanced duties in the areas of cost accounting, system accounting and federal fund accounting and certain aspects of general accounting such as, payroll, petty cash and working fund, credit cards, accounts payable, accounts receivable, financial data projection and analysis and developing ongoing financial data for the preparation of the department annual budget.

 Education: A Bachelor's degree in Accounting from an accredited college or university, including or supplemented by three credit hours in auditing.